dongyuwei/ECDICT/mac_dictionary/README.md

 # ecdict
 English-Chinese Dictionary for Mac Dictionary.app (dictionary comes from https://github.com/skywind3000/ECDICT)

-## Installing the dictionary
-1. Download ecdict.dictionary.zip from latest releases and unzip it
-2. Copy `ecdict.dictionary` to `~/Library/Dictionaries`
-3. Launch Dictionary.app
-4. In Dictionary > Preferences, scroll to the bottom of the list and check the *ecdict* dictionary to enable it
-5. Optional: drag the *ecdict* dictionary entry to change the order of dictionaries

----

-## Using the dictionary

-* Launch Dictionary and type the english word into the search field
-* Right-click on the english word and choose the _Look Up_ menu item
-  (on a track pad you can also use a Three Finger Tap or Force Click)
-* Press Cmd+Ctrl+D whilst pointing the mouse cursor at the english word to display a popup

 ### Building

 1. Download `Additional_Tools_for_Xcode_9.dmg` from apple.com and copy `Dictionary Development Kit` to `/DevTools/Utilities/Dictionary Development Kit`